hpfeeds/hpfeeds/docs/broker.rst

         - "0.0.0.0:10000:10000"
        volumes:
         - hpfeeds_userdb:/app/var

+When you start this example with `docker-compose up` it will automatically create an empty sqlite database in `/app/var` for you.

 Unfortunately managing access keys currently involves SQL!
-You can use docker-compose to get an sqlite shell:
+You can use docker-compose to get an sqlite shell with:

 .. code-block:: bash